TAbdiukov/alpha-nlogn/README.md

 # Notes after the fact

 * I (Tim Abdiukov) refreshed `requirements.txt`, so the code can run on Python 3.12
 * This is most probably a pre-release snapshot.
-Unfortunately, original commits were lost.
+Unfortunately, the original commits were lost.
 * Team alpha-nlogn – Bo Pang, Tim Abdiukov, Haibo Wang.